AbdelilahLbardi/laragenerator/README.md

   ```bash
 php artisan generate:resource Frontend/User --rollback
 ```
-<p>With the Laragenerator `--rollback` option you don't need to delete the generated folders manually.
+<p>With the Laragenerator `--rollback` option, you don't need to delete the generated folders manually.
 It does all the job for you.</p>
 <p>Notice that if you have more controllers this options doesn't delete all the controllers in the namespace.</p>

 ## Templates publishing